-A PESCI is an objective assessment of the clinical experience, knowledge, skills and attributes of an international medical graduate to determine whether they are suitable to practise in a specific position for which they are seeking registration.
-The Medical Board of Australia decides whether or not a PESCI is required, based on the nature of the position and the level of risk inherent in it.
+MEDICARE Australia' public health insurance system.
+A government policy which influences where international medical graduates work.
+MORATORIUM Sections 19AA and 19AB of the Health Insurance Act 1973 mandate that they must serve in a designated area of workforce shortage before they can receive provider numbers that allow them to bill Medicare.
+PRE EMPLOYMENT A PESCI is an objective assessment of the clinical experience, knowledge, skills and STRUCTURED attributes of an international medical graduate to determine whether they are suitable to practise in a specific position for which they are seeking registration.
+The CLINICAL INTERVIEW Medical Board of Australia decides whether or not a PESCI is required, based on the nature of the position and the level of risk inherent in it.
 The AMC accredits PESCI providers.

-WORKPLACE BASED ASSESSMENT PROGRAM

-The WBA program is an alternative to the AMC clinical exam component of the Standard assessment pathway for international medical graduates.
-A WBA program is a structured program (minimum six months) of on-the-job assessment.
+WORKPLACE BASED The WBA program is an alternative to the AMC clinical exam component of the ASSESSMENT Standard assessment pathway for international medical graduates.
+A WBA program PROGRAM is a structured program (minimum six months) of on-the-job assessment.
 It tests if the candidate has adequate and appropriate set of clinical skills and the professional qualities to practise safely within the Australian healthcare environment and cultural setting.
 The AMC accredits the programs of WBA providers.